8 Acne Myths and Truths

 Nobody is happy when a pimple pops up out of the blue.
-Of course, they usually appear right where everyone can see, and at the worst times.
+Of course, they usually appear right where everyone can see them, and at the worst times.
 The reality is pimples are a prevalent skin condition.
 When you hit your adolescent years, you likely heard many theories on what causes acne.

-Pimples and Zits usually occur due to a combination of physical health elements beyond your control, causing clogged pores.
+Pimples and zits usually occur due to a combination of physical health elements beyond your control, causing clogged pores.
 According to medical journals, long before you see a pimple appear, it was festering under your skin for two or three weeks.

 False.
-Pimples are not just for teenagers.
-Adults still get them throughout their lives.
-Acne and pimples appear different when you are 40 then when you were 16.
+Adult acne is no myth.
+Adults still get pimples throughout their lives.
+However, acne and pimples appear differently when you are 40 versus when you were 16.
 As an adult, pimples are more likely to be reddish bumps around your jaw and mouth.

 There are various reasons why adults get zits.

 Changes in your hormone levels and stress are two of the main culprits.
-Stopping or changing birth control pills and menopause are two possibilities.
+Also, stopping or changing birth control pills and menopause are two possibilities.

 Zits appear when your body is under stress due to the boost of your stress hormones.
 Such increases throw off your equilibrium.
 That much of a surge will cause many changes, such as increases in blood pressure and weight gain.

-Fact: Anytime you get an overexposure of sun, you are damaging your skin.
+False.
+Anytime you get overexposure to the sun, you are damaging your skin.
 Once that damage happens, the skin becomes irritated.
 In the following weeks, your skin will begin reacting to the damage from over-exposure.

 Due to this reaction, you will more than likely have pimples appear.
-It is ok to enjoy being outdoors, but, do it in moderation without getting sunburned.
+It is ok to enjoy being outdoors, but do it in moderation without getting sunburned.
 Overexposure can also cause premature wrinkles.
-Read about what causes wrinkles.

 Adding a good sunscreen to your skincare regime will help protect your skin from UV rays and prevent breakouts.
-In the event you find your skin is damaged from sun exposure, our cosmetic laser is a great option to consider.
+If you find your skin is damaged from sun exposure, our cosmetic laser is a great option to consider.

-Myth 5: You are Not Washing Your Face Enough
+Acne Myth 5: You Are Not Washing Your Face Enough

-Fact: Not True.
-You should only wash your face twice a day.
+False.
+It would be best if you only washed your face twice a day.
 Cleaning more than that will dry out your skin and not help you get rid of pimples.

-Clogged follicles are not usually due to grime and dirt on the surface of your skin.
-You should clean your face with non-irritant cleaners without scrubbing very hard.
+Clogged follicles are not usually a result of grime and dirt on the surface of your skin.
+It would be best if you cleaned your face with non-irritant cleaners without scrubbing very hard.
 Never rub too vigorously!

-Such foundations clog the pores which lead to zits and pimples.
-You should try a looser foundation made with minerals that won’t irritate your skin.
-Specific makeups can aggravate breakouts, making them worse.
+These heavy foundations clog the pores, which can cause acne.
+It would be best to try a looser foundation made with minerals that won’t irritate your skin.
+Makeup made with toxic ingredients can aggravate breakouts, making them worse.
 It’s best to look for makeup containing natural ingredients that won’t irritate your skin.

-Our team of skin care professionals at SD Botox are ready to help you achieve a healthier appearance with multiple treatment options.
+Our team of skin care professionals at SD Botox is ready to help you achieve a healthier appearance with multiple treatment options.